georgiee/coding-for-kids/slides.md

 ^ I usually pick a labyrinth style game to follow up with the human robot example.

-^ This is the Zombie Level which is an intermediate level.

-^ The zombie has to be guided to his favorite food.
+^ This is the Zombie Level where a zombie has to be guided to his favorite food.

 ^ A sunflower of course!

-^ In every game there are multiple levels with increasing difficulty.

-^ You slowly introduce conditionals (if-else), loops and new commands.

 ![fit](images/03-how/code-org/new/zombie-idle.gif)